Caliburn

 Caliburn’s model

-- Appropriate for larger compute jobs
+- Was appropriate for larger compute jobs

 - Modeled after XSEDE Research Allocations (XRAC)